ezhr/notesmagotes-js/readme.md

 ###To-Do:

-1. Authentication through JSON tokens for users.
+~~1.
+Authentication through JSON tokens for users.~~ Look into Passport as authentication system.
 2. Introduction of, deletion of, and changing of current routes as needs arise/change.
 3. Push-notification support.
 4. Interfacing with an actual remote VPS to ensure compatibility.